Sporting lodge: Fishing Huts

 In the medieval era monasteries and manorial estates would use structures called stew ponds to keep caught fish fresh for the table out of necessity.
 As the population grew, building lodges closer to the fishing became more practical.
+The Abbot's Fish House in Meare was built as a lodge for the chief fisherman at Glastonbury Abbey.
+In Ireland, a monks' fishing house for Cong Abbey on an island in the River Cong built in the 15th century provided a lodge for monks fishing.
+The house is built on a platform of stones over a small arch which allows the river to flow underneath the floor.
+There is a trapdoor in the floor in which the fish may have been kept fresh.

 Fishing huts (sometimes called Fishing Pavilions or Fishing Tabernacles) experienced their renaissance in the seventeenth century, as fishing for pleasure became a more popular pastime due to factors like the publication of The Compleat Angler by Izaak Walton.
 Their purpose was to provide lodging, a shelter and tackle store, for anglers, primarily of salmon and trout (other fish such as the sturgeon, were/are legally Royal fish and thus carried restrictions).

 The huts were built in various architectural styles, sometimes incorporating Chinoiserie.